Hosting and bandwidth provided by MacAce.net.

-Although the memory types are different, the upgrade procedure for all lines is easy and essentially the same.
-Unlike earlier Mac mini models, which require one to pry open the case and are not easy to upgrade, the Aluminum Mac mini models have a black plastic base on the bottom that can be removed with a quick turn to access the RAM slots.
+Although the memory types are different, the upgrade procedure for the "Mid-2010", "Mid-2011" and "Late 2012" Mac mini lines is easy and essentially the same and it is quite similar for the current "Late 2018" models, as well.
+Unlike vintage polycarbonate Mac mini models, which require one to pry open the case and are not easy to upgrade, these Aluminum Mac mini models have a black plastic base on the bottom that can be removed with a quick turn to access the RAM slots.

 If you're not sure which Aluminum Mac mini model you have, these models can be identified by the Model Identifier in software and externally by EMC Number for the purposes of upgrading the RAM.
 More details about specific identifiers are provided in EveryMac.com's extensive Mac Identification section.